palantir/conjure/docs/spec/wire.md

       param-type: body
 ```

-In this case, if `newName` is not present, then the [JSON format][] allows clients to send a HTTP body containing `null` or send an empty body.
+In this case, if `newName` is not present, then the [JSON format][] requires clients to send a HTTP body containing `null`.
 If `newName` is present, then the body will include JSON quotes, e.g. `"Joe blogs"`.

 ### 2.4.
 Headers
 Conjure `header` parameters must be serialized in the [PLAIN format][] and transferred as [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 Header names are case insensitive.
 Parameters of Conjure type `optional<T>` must be omitted entirely if the value is not present, otherwise just serialized using the [PLAIN Format][].